resbaz/Introduction-to-programming-concepts-7Sept2016/11-writing-data.md

 >
 > Rewrite your 'pdf' command to print a second
 > page in the pdf, showing a facet plot (hint: use `facet_grid`)
-> of the same data with one panel per continent.
+> of the same data with one panel per education year.
 >